 Some dogs turn their noses up at dinner like they’re food critics at a five-star restaurant.
 If your dog is being picky and not eating, it can be frustrating and confusing.

-We outline the common causes of a dog being picky and not eating, what you can do at home, and when to seek veterinary help.
+We outline the common causes of a dog being picky and not eating, what you can do, and when to seek veterinary care.

 Dogs may refuse food due to behavioral preferences, underlying medical issues, or negative associations with eating.
 Picky eating can develop when dogs are offered too many treats or table scraps, leading them to reject their regular kibble.